10 Authors Like Mary Kay Andrews for Fans of Contemporary Women’s Fiction And Mystery Novels

 Jennifer Weiner

-American novelist Jennifer Weiner is well-known for writing contemporary women’s fiction, frequently addressing serious subjects with fun and compassion.
-In Her Shoes, is among her most well-known works.
+American novelist and best-selling author Jennifer Weiner is well-known for writing contemporary women’s fiction, frequently addressing serious subjects with fun and compassion.
+In Her Shoes is among her most well-known works.
 In the book, Rose and Maggie, two sisters who are entirely different from one another and have never gotten along, relate their experiences.

 Maggie moves in with Rose, a successful attorney who her younger, more attractive sister has always overshadowed because of a series of poor mistakes that leave her jobless and homeless.
 The two women face deeper family secrets and personal struggles as they acknowledge their differences and grow to respect one another.
 A well-received film version of In Her Shoes was released in 2005.